the1mason/mdpost/README.md

 # mdpost
-simple static markdown renderer for blogs and simple websites
+simple static markdown renderer for general purposes
 # About
-This is a very simple asp.net core app for posting static markdown files.
+This is a very simple ASP.NET core app for posting static markdown files.
 There are a lot of hardcoded variables including templates, menu items, titles, and other things.
 If you want to use it, you can rebuild it for yourself.
 # Requirements
 - .NET Core 6 SDK - to build and run the project